carlaKC/lightning-notes/ldk-arch.md

       - `Funded(Channel)` for confirmed channels:
         - `ChannelContext` holds channel's state
   - `pending_msg_events`: messages that must be sent to the peer
+  - `in_flight_monitor_updates`: `CHannelMointorUpdate` that have been passed to the user but not yet completed.
+  - `monitor_update_blocked_actions` : actions that should be taken once all pending actions have completed
 - `pending_events`: events that need to be handed to the user

 Restarts: